TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 1/Genesis 1.3.md

 ---

-And God said, Let there be light: and there was light.
+God said, "Let there be light," and there was light.